awcull/awcull.github.io/_posts/2016-07-19-Scrape-Overwatch.md

 ## Data

-For this example, we will be using [this profile](https://playoverwatch.com/en-gb/career/pc/us/polar-1188).
+For this example, we will be using [this profile](https://playoverwatch.com/en-gb/career/pc/us/iddqd-2884), which is one of the more well known players.
 The data is split into two different play categories, *quick play* and *competitive play*.
 Each play mode has information for each played heroes in that mode.
 The hero data information for the play modes will be what we are after.

 # URL

-The URL (example: https://playoverwatch.com/en-gb/career/pc/us/polar-1188) can be broken down into 3 important parts, *pc*, *us*, and *polar-1188*.
+The URL (example: https://playoverwatch.com/en-gb/career/pc/us/iddqd-2884) can be broken down into 3 important parts, *pc*, *us*, and *polar-1188*.
 This is:

 1. *platform* - computer (pc), XBox (xbl), or Playstation (psn).
 2. *region* - North America (us), Europe (eu),  Korea (kr), or China (cn)